 Many small and medium-sized audit firms, partnerships and solo practitioners had overall ratings lower than those of large-sized and medium-tier audit firms.
 This is because the CPAAOB mainly selects small and medium-sized audit firms for the inspection based on recommendations in quality control reviews, etc. - their quality control environment needs to be confirmed immediately.
-At small and medium-sized audit firms with low overall ratings, there was insufficient awareness of quality control among the top management.
+At small and medium-sized audit firms with low overall ratings, there was insufficient awareness of quality control among the CEO.
 In addition, partners and staff members lacked an awareness of recent environmental changes pertaining to accounting and auditing and did not understand adequate levels required by the current audit standards.

-Figure II-1-9: Overall ratings for inspections in PYs 2016/2022 (based on commencement of inspections) (unit: audit firms)
+Figure II-1-9: Overall ratings for inspections in the last five years (based on commencement of inspections) (unit: audit firms)

-Overall rating Large-sized audit firms Mid-tier audit firms Small and medium-sized audit firms, partnerships and solo practitioners Satisfactory" (Overall rating: 1) - - - Generally satisfactory with minor deficiencies" (Overall rating: 2) 4 - 3 Unsatisfactory due to presence of significant deficiencies that need to be fixed" (Overall rating: 3) - 4 6 Unsatisfactory and in need of immediate remediation in operations management system, etc." (Overall rating: 4) - 1 8 Extremely unsatisfactory" (Overall rating: 5) - - 10 d.
-Communication of "key points" to audit and supervisory board members etc. of all audited companies
+Overall rating Large-sized audit firms Mid-tier audit firms Small and medium-sized audit firms, partnerships and solo practitioners Satisfactory" (Overall rating: 1) - - - Generally satisfactory with minor deficiencies" (Overall rating: 2) 4 - - Unsatisfactory due to presence of significant deficiencies that need to be fixed" (Overall rating: 3) - 2 3 Unsatisfactory and in need of immediate remediation in operations management system, etc." (Overall rating: 4) - 3 6 Extremely unsatisfactory" (Overall rating: 5) - - 7 e.
+Communication of "key points" to audit and supervisory board members etc. of all audited companies and the action they are taking in response to them to audit and supervisory board members etc. of all audited companies5.

-(Note 1) Totals for audit firms subject to regular inspections that were commenced and completed between PY2016 and PY2022 (Note 2) For audit firms underwent multiple regular inspections in the period under review, overall ratings in the latest inspection are tallied.
+(Note1) Totals for audit firms subject to regular inspections that were commenced and completed between PY2019 and PY2023 (Note2) For audit firms underwent multiple regular inspections in the period under review, overall ratings in the latest inspection are tallied.

-Audit firms are required to communicate the "key points" in their inspection results notifications and the action they are taking in response to them to audit and supervisory board members etc. of all audited companies7.
+Audit firms are required to communicate the "key points" in their inspection results notifications f.
+Handling of inspection results